-NOTE: As Respondents identify and recruit industry specific employers, and educational institutions, they must also include a letter of commitment and a Memorandum of Understanding (MOU) from each supporting partner as set forth in Attachment O, Memorandum of Understanding (MOU) Cover Sheet.
+NOTE: Respondents must include a letter of commitment and/or a Memorandum of Understanding (MOU) from each supporting partner as set forth in Attachment O, Memorandum of Understanding (MOU) Cover Sheet.

-G. Method of Solicitation
+B. Method of Solicitation

-A Request for Proposal (RFP) is a solicitation method that ensures open competition in order to maximize the likelihood of receiving exemplary Youth services proposals.
+An RFP is a solicitation method that ensures open competition in order to maximize the likelihood of receiving exemplary workforce services proposals.